 This program leads to the Specialist in Education (EdS) degree in school psychology.
 School psychologists collaborate with educators and families to help ensure the academic, social, behavioral, and emotional progress of children and youth in schools.

-The School Psychology Program at Wichita State University is nationally recognized with conditions by the National Association of School Psychologists.
+The School Psychology Program at Wichita State University is nationally recognized by the National Association of School Psychologists.
 Graduates who attain the requisite score on the PRAXIS examination are eligible to become Nationally Certified School Psychologists.

 As school practitioners, school psychologists share their consultation, assessment, intervention, and research expertise with youth, families, and educators to promote healthy cognitive, social, and emotional development.